spacetelescope/jwst/docs/jwst/data_products/science_products.rst

  - HDRTAB: A table containing meta data (FITS keyword values) for all of the input images that were combined to produce the output image.
 Only appears when multiple inputs are used.
  - ADSF: The data model meta data.

 For spectroscopic exposure-based products that contain spectra for more than one source or slit (e.g. NIRSpec MOS) there will be multiple tuples of the SCI, ERR, CON, WHT, and variance extensions, one set for each source or slit.
 FITS "EXTVER" keywords are used in each extension header to segregate the multiple instances of each extension type by source.

+For the context array, CON, though the schema represents it as an ``int32``, users should interpret and recast the array as ``uint32`` post-processing.
+This inconsistency will be dealt with in a later release.

 .. _s3d: